Mason-code/US-History-Site/content/_index.md

 <hr />

 Feel free to look around and check out the assignments I've completed so far.
+And I'm aware this website isn't perfect.

 → [Go to Assignments](/articles)